What Our Young People Think About Church.

 - What's the number one reason you attend your particular church?

-In this article, I present the question and responses I got from 203 young participants.
-I hope that we can use this information to learn more about what our young people think about church and hopefully come up with a way to help them.
+In this article, I present the questions and responses from 203 young participants.
+I hope we can use this information to learn more about what our young people think about church and hopefully develop a way to help them.

 Above all, I pray that you run your own survey to help you understand what your local young people think about the church so you can serve them better.